pszuster/3scaleTD_gitbook/lab_7_-_exposing_a_soap_service_with_fis/create-stores-api.md

 ![](../assets/Selection_369.png)

 * Scroll down to the bottom of the page and click on the **Update Service** button.

+{% hint style='tip' %}
+This property that was added to the parameteres, enables API Key auto-completion in ActiveDocs.
+{% endhint %}

 * Open a web browser tab and go to https://stores-apicast-production.3scale.{{ book.suffix }} and accept the SSL certificate.
 * Close the tab and go back to the **Stores** API ActiveDoc.
 * Expand the **/allstores** operation.